charlesaloaye/Free-SQL-Projects/README.md

-# More than 30-SQL-Projects-
+# More than 30 Open source SQL Projects
-Collection of more than 30 Sql Projects and their diagram for faster and easy development
+Collection of more than 30 Open source  Sql Projects and their diagram for faster and easy development